Rockingham Kiln

-The Rockingham, or Waterloo, Kiln in Swinton, Rotherham, England, is a pottery kiln dating from 1815.
+The Rockingham, or Waterloo Kiln in Swinton, in the Rotherham district, in South Yorkshire, England, is a pottery kiln dating from 1815.
 It formed part of the production centre for the Rockingham Pottery which, in the early 19th century, produced highly-decorative Rococo porcelain.
 The pottery failed in the mid-19th century, and the kiln is one of the few remaining elements of the Rockingham manufactory.
 It is a Grade II* listed building and forms part of the Rockingham Works Scheduled monument.
-The kiln is currently on the Historic England Heritage at Risk Register.
+The kiln was previously on the Historic England Heritage at Risk Register.